internet-equity/internet-equity.github.io/floto/faqs.md

 Yes, you'll have access to an online dashboard that displays your Internet speeds, data transfer times, and connection status.
 However, please note that the data will be anonymized, and personal information will not be disclosed in any reports or publications.

 **10. How do I get started as a participant?**
-To get started, please fill out the online survey provided to determine your eligibility.
+To get started, please fill out our [online survey](https://internetequity.org/floto/participate.html) to determine your eligibility.
 If you are eligible, we'll reach out to you with further instructions on receiving and setting up the Raspberry Pi device.

 Back to [Participate Page](https://internetequity.org/floto/participate.html) or [Home](https://internetequity.org/floto/)